Bookmark Bookmarked To MyMICA

 Will my program have the same semester dates as MICA?

 Not necessarily.
-While some programs have dates that are close to MICA's semester dates, some programs begin earlier or end later.
-And some semester programs may vary in length in comparison to MICA.
-As a study abroad participant, you will need to follow the dates of your host institution; arriving late or leaving early could negatively affect your grades, or result in lost credit.
+While some programs have dates that are close to MICA's semester dates, some programs begin and end at different times, and may vary in length in comparison to the MICA Academic Calendar.
+As a study abroad participant, you will need to follow the dates of your host institution, and students are expected to participate for the entire duration of the program.

 How do you get credit for taking classes abroad?